 Ruth Elder toured the country on the vaudeville circuit and starred in two aviation-themed feature films, Moran of the Marines (1928) and The Winged Horseman (1929), both of which are now lost.

 The first transcontinental women's air race, the Women's Air Derby took place on August 18, 1929.
-In a nine-day race, nine segments, from Santa Monica to Cleveland, she and twenty other women took part.
+In a nine-day race, broken into nine segment traveling from Santa Monica to Cleveland, she and 20 other women took part.
 Louise Thaden won the race, she placed fifth.

-Ruth Elder was born September 8, 1902 and died October 9, 1977 at home in San Francisco, CA. She was a charter member of The Ninety-Nines.
+Ruth Elder died October 9, 1977 at home in San Francisco, CA. She was a charter member of The Ninety-Nines.